 Contrary to popular belief, fish do have great memories.
 Some species of fish can recognize and remember humans that give them food rewards.
 Cleaner fish, as described above, can recognize their clients that they regularly clean, which can be up to 100 different fish.
 The clients also remember and recognize their specific cleaner.

 Fish can also remember musical tunes; one group of researchers fed their fish while playing a specific song before releasing them into the wild.
 Five months later, the fish returned when the song played at sea.

 Fish will avoid situations they know to cause them pain, and will seek out experiences with rewards.
 Fish can also learn how to use tools.
 Many fish, for example, use rocks to crack open bivalves such as clams, oysters and mussels for food.
 The archerfish specifically displays incredible intelligence.
-They learn how to catch prey items out of the air above them by shooting a stream of water at them, with the correct volume based on target size.
+With incredible aim, archerfish can shoot powerful jets of water out of their mouths to knock down insects flying above them.
+They learn this impressive skill by watching and copying other archerfish – learning the correct volume based on target size.

 Salmon and sea trout live in both saltwater and freshwater.
 These fish hatch in freshwater, and then swim to the sea where they mature into adults.
 They undergo significant body changes and have specialized organs to adapt to and excel in both freshwater and saltwater.

 6. Fish are excellent communicators

 Even though fish do not have vocal chords, they still excel at communicating with one another.
 They accomplish this through various sounds, scents, electrical pulses and motions.